obsidianmd/obsidian-help/en/Getting started/Glossary.md

 ## Embed

 **Embedding** means replacing a reference to external content with the content itself, for example to include an image in your note.
-See also [[Embedding files]].
+See also [[Embed files]].

 ## Frontmatter